Skip to content

 Diet incompatibility blocks feeding

-Tests verify that incompatible diet-matrix entries prevent plant consumption and increase starvation.
+Tests verify that incompatible diet-matrix entries prevent plant consumption and can push swarms into energy deficit and attrition.

 Same-tick reproduction and mitosis